advance100/doc_webpack/node.js-api.md

 ## error handling

-to handle all errors and warnings with the node.js API you need to test `err` `stats.errors` and `stats.warnings`:
+to handle all errors and warnings with the node.js API you need to test `err`, `stats.errors` and `stats.warnings`:

 ``` javascript
 var webpack = require("webpack");